parthadeveloper/docker-compose/README.md

 # docker
-seeting up a project with docker-compose.
+seeting up a project with docker-compose. test